0

 • 1 egg, lightly beaten

-• cracked black pepper and sea salt
+• cracked black pepper and sea salt, to decorate

 • To serve